 Dockboards, elevators and some floors have limited capacity.
 Check your capacity plate for the weight of your truck.
-Remember to add the weight of the battery and the load you have on the forks.
+Also check weights of carts with loads.

 Display

 BATTERY CHARGE DISPLAY

 The green bars show how much charge is left.
 Have the battery changed or recharged if the yellow light is flashing.